--Face coverings are not required while eating or drinking, or for students with documentation through the Student Accessibility Center that would preclude them from wearing a face covering.
+Note: Masks are not required while actively eating or drinking, or for students with documentation through the Student Accessibility Center that would preclude them from wearing a mask;

-• Follow all city, state, and federal public health directives.
+- Follow all city, state, and federal public health directives based on your given location.
 Key city of Chicago requirements include, but are not limited to:

 Loyola cannot guarantee an environment free of COVID-19 or prevent the risks of exposure to COVID-19, even with mitigation steps and safety practices and your compliance with them.
 All members of the community are advised that physically returning to any Loyola campus includes risks of being exposed to and contracting COVID-19 and its other effects.
 All members of the Loyola community are required to do their part to minimize the risk of COVID-19 infection by adhering to applicable city, state, federal, and international laws, rules, policies, and guidelines as well as University policies and guidelines.

 You acknowledge and understand that the circumstances regarding COVID-19 are changing from day to day and that, accordingly, city, state, federal, and international laws, rules, policies and guidelines, as well as University policies and guidelines, are regularly modified and updated.
 You accept full responsibility for familiarizing yourself with the most recent updates and complying with the same, as applicable.